LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

-The :ref:`prolog_dialect <flag_prolog_dialect>` flag may also be used with the conditional compilation directives in order to define a single settings file that can be used with several backend Prolog compilers.
+The :ref:`prolog_dialect <flag_prolog_dialect>` flag may also be used with the conditional compilation directives in order to define a single settings file that can be used with several :term:`backend Prolog compilers <backend Prolog compiler>`.
 For example:

 ::